dreamineering/business-administration/docs/meta/playbook/sales/README.md

 - What do [these guys](/growth/business-advisors.md) have that we don't?
 - What do we have that they don't?
 - What problems do we have in common with our customers?
+- What are our greatest obstacles to making sales?

 ## Desired Outcomes

 > Everyone in our organisation knows how to contribute to the sales funnel and how they will be **rewarded** for their efforts

+1. Grow Product Awareness
-1. Acquire Customers
+2. Acquire Customers
-2. Retain Customers
+3. Retain Customers
-3. Monetize Customers
+4. Monetize Customers

 ## Problems

 1. **No Lead Funnel**
-2. Undocumented Sales process
+2. No _real_ strategy or Sales process
 3. Gensolve is **BIG** system that nobody fully understands the benefits of
 4. Siloed knowledge (answers in ZenDesk)
+5. Bottlenecks and single points of failure

 The Product team can have a massive impact on Sales by adding features that help to optimise the funnel.
 Everyone should spend some time onsite using the software to help run a business for a customer.
 Failing that **we have to eat our dog food** if we wish to build knowledge across the organisation and credibility with our target customers.